opensource-observer/oso/apps/docs/docs/contribute/project-data.md

 ## Detailed Steps

----

 Here's a more detailed set of instructions for first-time contributors.

-### 1. Fork OSS Directory
+### 1. Fork oss-directory

-- Navigate to the [OSS Directory](https://github.com/opensource-observer/oss-directory) repo.
+- Navigate to the [oss-directory](https://github.com/opensource-observer/oss-directory) repo.

 - Click the "Fork" button in the upper right corner of this page.
 This will create a copy of the repository in your GitHub account.
 It's best practice to keep the same repository name, but you can change it if you want.